-Finally, we examine the processes which contribute to the heating of the Riviera Valley atmosphere as a whole, and thus ultimately determine the onset and strength of valley winds (if we assume them to be purely thermally driven).
-We therefore extend our analysis to a larger volume on the 350 m simulation grid which contains the major part of the Riviera Valley.
+and thus ultimately determine the onset and strength of valley winds (if we assume them to be purely thermally driven).
+We therefore extend our analysis to a larger volume on the 350-m simulation grid, which contains the major part of the Riviera Valley.
 We have chosen volume V350, as outlined in Fig. 1a, for the integration volume.
-The east and west boundaries of the volume are chosen such that they approximately follow the two ridge-lines which frame the valley.
-On the 350 m grid, the altitude of these two ridges varies between approximately 2000 m and 2500 m.
-The depth of volume V350 extends from the valley floor up to an altitude of 2000 m.
+The east and west boundaries of the volume are chosen such that they approximately follow the two ridgelines that frame the valley.
+On the 350-m grid, the altitude of these two ridges varies between approximately 2000 and 2500 m.
+The depth of volume V350 extends from the valley floor to an altitude of 2000 m.
 The north and south boundaries of V350 are set locally perpendicular to the valley axis.